 - They can have worrying effects on your health and even increase your risk of death or cancer (see below for more about this).

-- Your body can rapidly build a tolerance to the drugs, meaning you have to keep increasing the dosage for them to work effectively.
+- Your body can rapidly build a tolerance to the drugs.

 - Some of the drugs can be addictive and therefore difficult to eventually stop taking them.